abidkhan4357/TypescriptPlaywrightDemoFramework/README.md

 # Playwright TypeScript Demo Framework

 ## Overview
-This is a sample project that uses a combination of json file for data driven, builder pattern for running test with random data and with page object model/fixtures as a base design.
+This is a sample project that utilizes playwright build in runner with page object model/fixtures as a base design.
 For the demo purpose test cases are created on https://automationexercise.com/ site

 ## Table of Contents